 - Pat's estimated Social Security benefit is $1,471.

 - Since Pat has 30 years of pension service, her offset is 1.5% x 30 years x $1,471 = $662.

-For retirees, the Pre-Social Security Pension — explained in the Social Security offset section of this SPD — replaces the Social Security offset until age 62.
+For retirees, the Pre-Social Security Pension — explained in the Social Security offset section of this SPD —replaces the value of the Social Security offset until age 62.